Chamagadda Pulusu – Taro Root Stew

 2. In a deep skillet, heat 3 tsps of oil.
 Add cumin seeds, mustard seeds, dry red chillies, curry leaves and saute until they sizzle for a minute or two.
 Add finely chopped onions, green chillies and ginger-garlic paste now.
 Saute for a few minutes until the onions are translucent.

-3. In the meanwhile, take fenugreek seeds, poppy seeds and coconut powder in a coffee grinder and ground to fine powder.
-Also, in a small bowl take tamarind, add a cup of water and heat in microwave for 30 secs to 1 min.
+3. In the meanwhile, lightly dry roast fenugreek seeds, poppy seeds and coconut powder for 2 to 3 minutes and then ground to fine powder.
+Also, in a small bowl take tamarind, add a cup of water and heat in microwave for 1 minute.
 Remove, let it cool a little and squeeze the tamarind to get all the tamarind juice and discard the pulp.

 4. Get back to the skillet now.
 Time to add the spices – turmeric powder, red chilli powder, salt and the fenugreek + poppy + coconut powder.
 Saute for a couple of minutes.
 Now, add the tamarind juice (about a cup).
 Stir well.
 Add 2 cups of water, cover the skillet and reduce the stove to medium-low.
 Simmer for around 15 minutes.

 5. Now, add the taro root/arbi cubes to the skillet.
-Cover and cook further for another 12 to 15 mins.
+Cover and cook further for another 10 to 12 mins.
 Using a fork, check if the taro root cubes are nice and tender else cook for another 5 mins.

 6. Remove from stove and let the it sit for 15 to 20 mins.
 The arbi/taro root will breathe in the pulusu along with the spices and tanginess.
-At this point taste it and adjust the chilli powder and salt if needed.
+At this point taste it and adjust the salt if needed.

 Empty into a serving dish and garnish with coriander leaves.
-Serve with warm rice and enjoy this spicy, tasty and aromatic stew/pulusu.
+Serve with warm rice and enjoy this spicy, tasty and aromatic pulusu.